 If you haven’t heard of omnichannel retail, you’re not alone.
 Although it’s not exactly a new term or concept, the term is still nascent enough to be firmly planted in what I like to call the “bloggers can’t agree on how to spell it” category.
 You heard it here first, everyone: omnichannel is all one word.

-If you solely operate an ecommerce store and do not have a brick-and-mortar presence, that’s an even more reasonable excuse for not paying attention to omnichannel retail, which specifically deals with aligning your retail strategy across all your different storefront presences, from physical to online to magical (probably not that last one).
-That said, while many people simply refer omnichannel retail to alignment across the “Big Two” (brick-and-mortars and ecommerce shops), it actually handles a lot more: mobile apps, social media, review sites, ads, catalogs and more.
+If you solely operate an ecommerce store and do not have a brick-and-mortar presence, that’s an even more reasonable excuse for not paying attention to omnichannel retail, which specifically deals with aligning your retail strategy across all your different storefront presences, from physical to online.
+While many people simply refer omnichannel retail to alignment across the “Big Two” (brick-and-mortars and ecommerce shops), it actually handles a lot more: mobile apps, social media, review sites, ads, catalogs and more.
 Brick-and-mortar or no, you’re not off the hook when it comes to implementing omnichannel marketing best practices.
 So let’s start with the basics!

 What is Omnichannel Retail?

 Have you ever ordered your daily Flufficino from a Starbucks app, paid for it on the go, collected your drink (and rewards) from your local Starbucks, and thought to yourself “Wow, I’m living in the future?”
 That’s omnichannel.
 On the ecommerce level, if your Facebook audience has ever clicked the Call to Action button or has made purchasing decisions about your online shop without ever leaving the platform, that’s also omnichannel.
 Simply put, omnichannel retail is the ability to help your customers make decisions and transactions across multiple channels, all while creating a seamless and integrated brand experience across platforms.